damienmaguire/DC-Motor-Controller/README.md

 16/04/19 : Added design for simple precharge controller.
 Use Zener diode and resistors to tune switch on voltage.

-23/06/19 : All designs here teted and working in my budget BMW E36 build.
+23/06/19 : All designs here tested and working in my budget BMW E36 build.

+04/08/19 : Throttle input designed to work with a hall effect pedal such as BMW Part number : 35406756492-02